thuliteio/doks/content/docs/prologue/quick-start.md

 toc: true
 ---

-1. Run the client integration demo in one terminal:
+1. Open a terminal and run the client integration demo:

 ```shell
 docker run -it --rm \